Chahat Pandey

 Chahat Mani Pandey is an Indian actress who has portrayed lead roles as Pakhi Parekh in Hamari Bahu Silk, Durga Aneja in Durga – Mata Ki Chhaya and Mahua/Krishna in Nath.
-In 2024, Pandey participated in Bigg Boss 18, finishing 8th place.
+In 2024, she participated in Bigg Boss 18.

 Personal life

 Chahat Pandey was born and raised in Chandi Chopra village, Damoh, Madhya Pradesh.
 Her mother is Bhavna Pandey.
 She studied in Chandi Chopra to the 5th standard.
 Her father died when she was young.
 She completed the 10th standard from Adarsh School in Jabalpur Naka, and the 12th standard at JPB school, both in Damoh district.
 She also did acting training in Indore with Balaji Group.
 She moved to Mumbai to pursue her acting career.

 Career

 Television

 Pandey debuted in 2016 in the television soap opera Pavitra Bandhan, where she portrayed Mishti Roy Choudhary, the younger daughter of the main character Girish, who returns from having lived in America.
 She also had episodic roles in the crime dramatisation series Savdhaan India.
 In 2017, Pandey featured in the teaser trailer for the soap opera RadhaKrishn as the lead character Radha, but was later replaced by Mallika Singh.

 Pandey played the lead role of Pakhi Parekh in the 2019 TV serial Hamari Bahu Silk, where she played the role of a voice artist who dubs for an actress who stars in a number of sensual films but has a hoarse voice in real life.
 In 2020, she and the other actors on the show complained that they had not received their payment dues, and that she was getting asked by her landlord to leave for not paying rent.
 There were also rumours that she had attempted to kill herself but she soon refuted, saying her mother's statement was misunderstood.
 The issue concerning her payment dues was eventually resolved in 2021.

 In February 2020, while shooting an episode for Mere Sai - Shraddha Aur Saburi, Pandey was briefly injured and hospitalized when she stepped on a piece of glass while barefoot.

 She portrayed the title character Durga Aneja, who is a god-gifted child born with boons from Goddess Durga, in the television series Durga – Mata Ki Chhaya opposite Avinash Mishra, which ran on Star Bharat from December 2020 to March 2021.
 From August 2021 to October 2024, Pandey starred as in Dangal TV's show Nath, as Mahua opposite Arjit Taneja, Mishra and Ankit Gera in its first season Nath: Zevar Ya Zanjeer and Mahua's daughter Krishna opposite Arjun Singh Dalal in its second season Nath: Krishna Aur Gauri Ki Kahani.
-Since October 2024, she has been a contestant in Bigg Boss 18.
+From October 2024 to January 2025, she has been a contestant in Bigg Boss 18.
+Since February 2026, she participated in Colors TV's The 50.